thijsbekke/OctoPrint-Pushover/README.md

 ### Devices

 You can enter the name of your device to send the message directly to that device, rather than all of your devices.
-An alternative option is to create a delivery group where you can specify your devices on [pushover.net](https://pushover.net/groups/build) and enter that group key as an user key in this plugin.
+An alternative option is to [create](https://pushover.net/groups/build) a delivery group where you can specify your devices and enter that group key as an user key in this plugin.

 ### Pause/Waiting Event